-It is estimated that in 1492, Jews made up 6% or more of the population of Sicily.
-Many Sicilian Jews first went to Calabria, where a Jewish community existed since the 4th century.
-In 1524 he Jews were expelled from Calabria, and subsequently, in 1540, from the entire Kingdom of Naples, as these areas fell under Spanish rule and became subject to the edict of expulsion by the Spanish Inquisition.
+It is estimated that by 1492, Jews made up 6% or more of the population of Sicily.
+Many Sicilian Jews first went to Calabria, where a Jewish community had existed since the 4th century.
+In 1524, the Jews were expelled from Calabria, and subsequently, in 1540, from the entire Kingdom of Naples, as these areas fell under Spanish rule and became subject to the edict of expulsion by the Spanish Inquisition.

 Many Jews headed to the Ottoman Empire, others to Ancona, and still others to Ferrara, where they were well received by Duke Ercole II.

 Throughout the 16th century there was a gradual movement of the Jews in Italy from south to north, with conditions worsening for Jews in Rome after 1556 and Venice in the 1580s.
 Many Jews from Venice and the surrounding area migrated to Poland and Lithuania around this time.

 After the death of Pope Paul III (1534–1549), who had showed favor to the Jews, there followed a period of strife and persecution, also including the expulsion of the Jews from Genoa.